Dingle railway station: History

+Incidents

-On the evening of 23 December 1901 a motor on a train pulling into the station fused, causing large amounts of sparking, which ignited a stack of wooden sleepers by the railside.
-The resulting fire spread to the train carriages and station and resulted in the deaths of six people; the train's guard and driver, the station foreman, a carriage cleaner, and two passengers.
+On the evening of 23 December 1901, a motor on a train pulling into the station fused, causing large amounts of sparking, which ignited a stack of wooden sleepers by the railside.
+The resulting fire spread to the train carriages and station; six people died: the train's guard and driver, the station foreman, a carriage cleaner and two passengers.
 The general manager of the railway stated that the fusing would "scarcely have caused £5 worth of damage" if not for the wind which was blowing into the tunnel and fanning the flames.
 The station was closed for more than a year.

 Closure

-Along with the rest of the Liverpool Overhead Railway, the station closed permanently on 30 December 1956.
+The station was closed permanently on 30 December 1956, along with the rest of the Liverpool Overhead Railway.